| Home > Illinois Bankruptcy |

-If you are not looking for information regarding Illinois, please use the links on the right to find information for your state.
+If you are not looking for information regarding Illinois, please use the links on the left to find the state information relevent for you.

 Illinois bankruptcy courts are divided into three districts, which are further divided into several divisions.
 Generally, the debtor’s county of residence will determine which district and division the bankruptcy petition is filed.
 It may also be determined by the location of the debtor’s principal place of business or principal assets.